TabArena/tabarena_dataset_curation/README.md

 # TabArena - Tabular IID Dataset Curation Repository

 This repository contains the code and metadata from the curation efforts for TabArena-v0.1.
-In detail, the curation efforts was focused on IID tabular data.
+In detail, the curation efforts were focused on IID tabular data.

-**Note:** this repository is subject to future change.
-Specifically it will be restructured to also, e.g., contain non-IID data.
+**Note:** This repository is archived; all future data curaiton is done in: https://github.com/TabArena/tabarena_dataset_curation

 ## Contributing Data - New Dataset or Feedback